We independently select and share the products we love—and may receive a commission if you choose to buy.

 8 tips on how to prepare for a C-section

 1. Plan for easy meals to have on hand

 Birth and breastfeeding can make you ravenously hungry, but it can be hard to find the time (or desire) to cook when you’ve just had a baby.
 Take some time now to stock, prepare and freeze some favorite meals like soups, stews and casseroles, plus easy snacks (here are a few of our top breastfeeding foods).
 We also love Meal Trains, where you set up a system for people to bring you meals.
 Your mom’s famous homemade lasagna brought to your door?
 Yes, please!

-2. Delegate responsibilities.
+2. Delegate responsibilities

-Think about all the little things that need to happen in any given day—especially the ones that are really important to you—and start asking people to “sign up” to help with chores like laundry, light housekeeping, errands and dog walking, to name a few.
+Think about all the little things that need to happen in any given day—especially the ones that are really important to you—and start asking people to “sign up” after your C-section to help with chores like laundry, light housekeeping, errands and dog walking, to name a few.
 Also think about scheduling in time for people to come over and hold your baby so you can take a nap, shower or just watch some Netflix in peace.
 People want to help you.
 Sometimes you just have to show them how.

-3. Find a ride.
+3. Find a ride